ksoze84/useStateHandler/README.md

 ## Your own setState function

-setState() is only a wrapper for the actual _setState() function.
+setState() is just a wrapper for the actual _setState() function.
 You can directly modify it in Javascript; in Typescript, you need to define the setState type as a second generic type of the handler class.

 ### Example with immer:
 ```tsx